CenterForSpatialResearch/mapping_architecture_urbanism_humanities/8_WebMapping1.md

 })
 ```

-Confusingly, notice that the `click` event on `my_map`, which is a `Map` object, has a different way of specifying longitude/latitude than the `geolocate` event on the `GeolocateControl` object.
+This is another event handler, which looks a lot like the one we added to our `GeolocateControl` object.
+Notice, however, that the `click` event on a `Map` object has a different way of specifying longitude/latitude than the `geolocate` event on the `GeolocateControl` object.
 Get used to this kind of thing when dealing with Javascript--`console.log` is your friend.

+When you reload your page, the "info" container should show the coordinates wherever you click. _Both_ event handlers are now updating "info".

 ______________________________________________________________________________________________________________